 Nathalie Conte, Data infrastructure Lead (Omic Data), AstraZeneca

 Sabine Schefzick, Director, Science and Clinical Analytics and Informatics, Pfizer

 In the first of this two-part blog, I describe what ontologies are and how you can use them to make the best use of scientific data within your organisation.Read

-This blog post focuses on mapping, building and managing ontologies.
-In my previous blog, I described what ontologies are and how you can use them to make the best use of scientific data within your organisation.
-Here I’ll be expand upon this and focus on mapping, building and managing ontologies.Read
+This blog post focuses on mapping, building, and managing ontologies.
+In my previous blog, I described what ontologies are and how you can use them to make the best use of scientific data within your organization.
+Here I’ll expand upon this and focus on mapping, building, and managing ontologies.Read

 Get in touch with us to find out how we can transform your data

 © Copyright © 2024 Elsevier Ltd., its licensors, and contributors.
 All rights are reserved, including those for text and data mining, AI training, and similar technologies.